-STOP PRESS: January 21, 2010 - Merlin Entertainment Group announced they had bought Cypress Gardens and Splash Island Water Park and will turn it into Legoland Florida.
+STOP PRESS: January 21, 2010 – Merlin Entertainment Group bought Cypress Gardens and Splash Island Water Park and have turned it into Legoland Florida.

 Cypress Gardens and Splash Island Water Park in Winter Haven was one of Florida oldest theme parks having first opened in 1936 and in 2006 they celebrated their 70th anniversary.
 It was always famous for its Southern Belles and water ski show.

 The original botanical gardens were laid out on the shores of Lake Eloise by the Pope family back in the 1930s.

 Cypress Gardens re-opened at the end of March 2009 after closing in November 2008 for a four month refurbishment plan.
 The Nature’s Way zoo area and Adventure Grove thrill rides were removed but it then shut again unexpectedly on September 23, 2009